 Locking one or multiple objects from your template means preserving the original idea behind your design.
-Locked images and objects will retain their original position and size, and in the case of text, the only editable aspect will be the content within.
-Font style, size and format will remain the same, with only you, the creator of the template, being able to change them.
+Locked images and objects will retain their original position.
+Font style, size, and format will remain the same, with only you, the creator of the template, being able to change them.

 Why is locking your work important?
 Let’s say you just completed a design and want to save it as a template.
 You know that positioning your elements in the right way is crucial for a crisp and appealing display.
 Or maybe as a business, it would make sense to maintain brand consistency throughout your design.

 With our locking option, we offer you the control you need to freeze your template's design layout.
 With the example below in mind, let's take a look at how to do this:

 The Advanced lock option allows you to lock certain elements like text boxes, photos, shapes, and more.